qualuo/dijkstras-algorithm/README.md

     * Falling — Dropping down from ledges.
     * Gliding — Falling while moving forward at the same time, a slanted extension of the grid.
     * Climbing — Extending navigation grid upwards along vertical shapes, walls.
-    * Flying — Lots of variation in flight movement.
-* And then there's performance...